Swindon Town railway station

-Swindon Town railway station was on the Midland and South Western Junction Railway at Swindon in Wiltshire.
-The station was sited in the Old Town area about one-and-a-half miles from the Great Western Railway's Swindon Junction.
+Swindon Town railway station was on the Midland and South Western Junction Railway at Swindon in Wiltshire, England.
+The station was open from 1881 to 1972, and was sited in the Old Town area about one-and-a-half miles from the Great Western Railway's Swindon Junction.

 History

 Swindon Town was originally planned under an Act of 1873 for a different site to the east of the eventual station, with a tunnel to be built under the hill on which the Old Town sits.
 But money ran out and the line was realigned to run south of the hill.
 The Swindon, Marlborough and Andover Railway opened between Swindon Town and Marlborough on 27 July 1881; in early 1882, the line was extended northwards from Swindon Town to a junction with the Great Western main line at Rushey Platt, and services were started between the two Swindon stations.
 Rushey Platt became a junction the following year with the opening of the Swindon and Cheltenham Extension Railway as far as Cirencester Watermoor.

 The SM&AR and the S&CER combined to form the M&SWJR in 1884.
 Services between the two Swindon stations ceased in 1885 because of the high charges the GWR imposed on M&SWJR trains.
 Finally, the northern section of the M&SWJR was extended in 1891 from Cirencester to a junction with the GWR Banbury and Cheltenham Direct Railway line at Andoversford railway station, so that through-services could be run from the north to Southampton and the south coast.

 Swindon Town was seen as the most important station on the line, and housed the M&SWJR's offices.
 There was a loop line, a locomotive turntable and a loco shed at the site.
 The loop line platform was used for the shuttle services to Swindon's GWR station when these were reinstated following the takeover of the M&SWJR by the GWR at the Grouping in 1923.